sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 sensor replacement
 support/training

-50. Deployment Model
+## 50. Deployment Model
-Think about how your system goes from:
+The deployment progression should be defined as follows:

 Prototype
    ↓